pypingou/pygallery/README.md

-# My Lightweight Photo Gallery
+# pygallery: My Lightweight Photo Gallery

 This is a lightweight web application designed to serve as a simple photo gallery.
 It's built with Python (Flask) for the backend and uses HTML, CSS, and JavaScript for the frontend.
 The application allows you to browse photos organized in folders, view thumbnails, and see enlarged versions of images with navigation and download options.
 It's designed to be easily deployable using containers on a Fedora server.